avancemos/Logo-ID/README.md

-# Logo-ID
+# Main
-Identify Given Logos in an Image
+Identifying and Replacing Given Objects in an Image